Star Wars: Threads of Destiny: Production

 The film started pre-production in April 2005, and was shot both in studio and on locations around Stockholm in Sweden in the Autumn of 2005 for a period of 22 days.
 Pick-up shoots conducted in 2006, 2007 and 2008 added another 10 production days.
 Threads of Destiny cost approximately $5,500 and $6,000 to make, mostly spent on raw materials for sets, props, costumes, catering and equipment rental to make the film.
 The film was made entirely with a volunteer cast and crew.

 The VFX were done by a scattered group of artists around the world, working on different platforms and pieced together in post-production.

 The script was first written by Michael Beano, a second draft and a novelisation was made by Jeff Long and the third shooting draft was made by Mathew Davis.
-Steven RR Parker did extensive editing and wrote a number of scenes after principal photography had ended.
+Steven RR Parker did some rewrites after principal photography had ended.